arrow_back

 After a few moments, the Google Cloud console opens in this tab.

-5. After creating the agent, navigate to Agent Settings > General > Logging settings and check the boxes next to Enable Cloud Logging option.
-It will generate logs for this agent.
+9. After creating the agent, navigate to Settings > General > Logging settings and click Enable Cloud Logging and Enable conversation history.
+This generates logs for this agent.

 Click Check my progress to verify the objective.
 Create the agent